ascodebase/emri-mobile-apps-achala-secure-android-lib/README.md

-# emri-mobile-apps-achala-secure-android-lib
+# Secure Camera SDK

-This repository belongs to emri-mobiles-apps of achala-secure-android-lib
+An Android library for secure camera integration with ML Kit face detection.

+## Installation

+Add JitPack repository to your root build.gradle: